Arian-Space/Dionisus_Donwloads_Versions/README.md

 - Export your menu as a PDF or share it with your team.

 ## License
-This software is proprietary and distributed under an End-User License Agreement (EULA).
+This software is proprietary and distributed under an End-User License Agreement (**EULA**).
 Unauthorized copying, modification, or distribution is strictly prohibited.
 For full terms, see the [EULA](LICENSE.txt) included with the installer.

 ## Contact
-For support or inquiries, contact [dionysuservices@gmail.com](mailto:dionysuservices@gmail.com).
+For support or inquiries, contact **dionysuservices@gmail.com**.